DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-23-notifications-mvp.md

 View the course at ((course_url)).

-If you’re unhappy about this change, please notify your contact at ((provider_name)).
+If you have any questions about this, please notify your contact at ((provider_name)).

 To stop receiving these notifications, or to update your settings, contact becomingateacher@digital.education.gov.uk, or reply to this email.